Warning: Undefined array key "JoFxoDCS7RGy" in /www/wwwroot/mustbehealth.com/wp-content/themes/soledad/header.php on line 145

 • Open enrollment is underway nationwide

-• Georgia receives federal approval to eradicate its medical health insurance trade
+• Georgia receives federal approval to remove its medical health insurance trade

 • Insurance coverage commissioners elected in 5 states

-• Three healthcare poll measures rejected by voters, one authorised
+• Three healthcare poll measures rejected by voters, one authorized

 • Public cost rule vacated by a federal choose, however order stayed 2 days later, permitting implementation to proceed